-As it is that special time of year, I thought it would be great to write a blog about the similarities & differences between Christmas in Spain & the UK.
+As it is that special time of year, I thought it would be interesting to find out about how the Spanish celebrate the Christmas season.
+What similarities are there?
+What’s different?

 December 22nd – El Dia del Gordo (The Day of the Fat One)

 In Spain, Christmas begins on December 22.
 The Spanish celebrate the Christmas Lottery draw which is called ‘El Gordo’.
-It is a long standing tradition in Spain & the Spanish have the hope of winning many millions.
+It is a long standing tradition in Spain & people have the hope of winning many millions.

 They listen to the children singing the winning numbers, which can take up to 3 hours for them to draw.
 Radio and television transmit the draw live from Madrid.